tensorflow/tensorflow/tensorflow/tools/ci_build/README.md

 ### Run TF CI Scripts Natively on your Machine

-1. Perform all the steps at https://www.tensorflow.org/install/ until building the pip package.
+1. Follow all the instructions at https://www.tensorflow.org/install/install_sources up to the section "Configure the installation".

 2. Pick the appropriate OS and python version you have installed, and run the script under tensorflow/tools/ci_build/<OS>.